-Which city is cheaper, New Orleans or Atlanta?
+Which place is cheaper, New Orleans or Atlanta?

 These are the overall average travel costs for the two destinations.

 If you're trying to decide where to visit between Atlanta or New Orleans, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Atlanta is a city rich in history but modern in its development and industry.
 It has a population of just under 500,000 with more than five million people living in the metropolitan area.
 It is also the ninth largest metropolitan area in the United States The city is rich in culture and was at the center of the civil rights movement.
 It is the capital of the state of Georgia, and was home to the 1996 Centennial Olympic Games.
 It has the world's busiest airport and arguably some of the country's worst traffic, but the residents are recognized for their friendly and welcoming nature and the city is lush with green trees and wonderful parks.

 New Orleans is the largest city in the state of Louisiana, and it is a cultural city that is the home of jazz, unique cuisine, and Mardi Gras in the U.S. It was established in 1718 and is one of the oldest cities in the country.
 The culture of the city has a mix of French, Creole, African American, Caribbean, Irish, Haitian, German and Vietnamese.
 There's an energy and atmosphere that is unlike any place else.